 Ponies showing exclusively in Speed Events and Little Britches divisions are not required to be measured.
+The same rider may exhibit both a horse and a pony in the same speed event class and the pony must be measured.
 Pony heights may be protested.
 Refer to Rule I-G.1 in this rulebook.